Chapter 1 : The Doubt in the Strength

 "Don't apologize, Miss McDonald.
 This is my fault I'm afraid.
 Can I trust that you will help Mary understand?"
-He looked at the boy next to Mary, and he nodded yes, along with all the other's who weren't addressed directly.
+He looked at Remus, who was next to Mary, and he nodded yes, along with all the other's who weren't addressed directly.

 "I'll let you get back to your classes now.
 Please, take into account everything you have learned here," he said cryptically.
 Almost as if the students knew something more than he did.
 Something important.

 They filed out as Dumbledore had clearly become focused on something else.
 It was a brief meeting.
 Short, fleeting.
 Like the time they had left together.
 There was a hungry, empty, deep space in the air.
 The same space that they would be filled with in due time.
 All in due time.